xtgrant/angular-webapp/README.md

 ```
 http://localhost:4200
 ```

+## Theming
+Currently angular-webapp comes with two choices for theming pre-installed: [material2](https://github.com/angular/material2) and the css only for [bootstrap4](https://github.com/twbs/bootstrap).
+This allows the developer to choose the option best suited for thier project and begin coding right away.
+You can remove either after you have made your decision.

+### Bootstrap 4
+Bootstrap 4 can be customized by modifying the sass files in the bootstrap folder within the node_modules folder

+Once you have installed angular-webapp node module dependencies by running `npm install` in the installation section above, you can navigate from the main angular-webapp folder `to node_modules/bootstrap` folder and run `npm install` from your command line to install the Bootstrap 4 dependencies.
+You only need to do this if you want to customize Bootstrap or if you want to use the new flex grid (which is highly recommended).

+Once the dependencies have finished installing open the `_variables.scss` file that resides inside the bootstrap scss folder.
+Find the variable ``$enable-flex:`` and change it to `true`.
+Precompile the css with the changes by running `grunt` from the top level of the bootstrap folder.
+The angular-webapp project already points to the newly compiled css.

+You can modify the other variables inside `_variable.scss` to customize the bootstrap theme as well, or follow your favorite bootstrap theming guide.

+### Material 2
+Theming [Material2](https://github.com/angular/material2) is a little easier.
+Open the `style.scss` file inside the angular-webapp/src folder and follow the guide set up for you at [Material2 Theming](https://github.com/angular/material2/blob/master/guides/theming.md).
+For some color choices to start with check out the color guide at [Material2 Theme Colors](https://material.io/guidelines/style/color.html).

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.